 Ballast water contains a variety of organisms, such as marine and coastal plants and animals from different regions of the world.
 If taken up in one place and released in another, some organisms may survive and prosper in their new environment.
 These “non-native species” can have a serious ecological, economic and public health impact on the receiving environment.
 To combat the problem of invasive species from ballast water, the IMO adopted the International Convention for the Control and Management of Ships’ Ballast Water and Sediments in 2004.
-On 8 September 2016, the convention was finally ratified.
+On 8 September 2017, the convention entered into force.

 Implementation of the IMO convention

-There will be a transitional period from the entry into force to the IOPP renewal survey in which ballast water exchange (reg.
+There will be a transitional period from the entry into force to the first IOPP renewal survey* after 8 September 2019 in which ballast water exchange (reg.
 D-1) can be employed.
-After the first IOPP renewal survey*, vessels will be required to meet the discharge standard D-2.
+After the IOPP renewal survey, vessels will be required to meet the discharge standard D-2.
 The latter is most commonly met by installing an approved Ballast Water Management System (BWMS).
 Ships constructed** after entry into force will be required to have a treatment system installed at delivery.

 *The renewal survey is the survey according to regulation E-1.2 of the BWM Convention, which is defined as the date of the renewal survey according to MARPOL Annex I, Reg.
 6.2 (IOPP) by a separate resolution.